 Richard D. Hailey Scholarship

-AAJ’s Minority Caucus will award a $5,000 scholarship to a minority Law Student member who is entering his/her first, second, or third year of law school.
+AAJ’s Minority Caucus will award a $5,000 scholarship to a minority law student member who is entering his/her first, second, or third year of law school.
 The winner must attend the AAJ Annual Convention in San Diego, Cal. to receive the award.
 Travel and accommodations will be provided.

 The scholarship will be awarded to the applicant who best: